CMCDD/T_SELEX/README.md

 The results from the T_SELEX program will be displayed directly in the terminal.
 They include:

-- *Sequences Generation:* The sequences produced by the program.
+- **Sequences Generation:** The sequences produced by the program.
-- *Secondary Structure Predictions:* Predicted secondary structures for each sequence.
+- **Secondary Structure Predictions:** Predicted secondary structures for each sequence.
-- *Tertiary Structure Predictions:* Predicted tertiary structures of the sequences.
+- **Tertiary Structure Predictions:** Predicted tertiary structures of the sequences.
-- *Virtual Screening Results:* Screening outcomes for aptamers against the human and bovine serum proteins (1AO6, 1BM0, 4L9K).
+- **Virtual Screening Results:** Screening outcomes for aptamers against the human bovine serum proteins (1AO6, 1BM0, 4L9K).

 You can view and analyze these results in the terminal output upon running the program.